-A lot of Pittsburgh Panther (17-2) fans often wonder why their beloved players don't often end up playing in the NBA.
-While covering the Wake Forest vs. Pitt game, I met Elan Vinokurov who is the President and CEO of EV Hoops, a professional basketball scouting service.
+A lot of Pittsburgh Panthers (17-2, 5-1) fans often wonder why their beloved players don't often end up playing in the NBA.
+While covering the Wake Forest vs. Pitt game, I met Elan Vinokurov who is the President and Owner of EV Hoops, a professional basketball scouting service.

 Elan has agreed to help answer some questions about why former Panthers haven't ended up in the NBA, and why some of them have been drafted much later than many expected.